pomerium/pomerium/docs/docs/topics/device-identity.md

 ## Authenticated Device Types

-Device authentication is made possible through devices that provide a hardware-attested identity and state.
-The specific implementation of this general concept is different across the devices that provide device authentication.
-Here are several common examples of technologies that support device authentication.
+Device authentication is made possible through trusted execution environment (**TEE**) devices that provide a hardware-attested identity and state.
+The specific implementation of this general concept is different across the devices that provide device authentication, but they generally fall into two categories: secure enclaves and cross-platform security keys.

+### Secure Enclaves

+Also called platform or internal authenticators, a secure enclave is physically bound to a specific computing device.

 - TPM (Trusted Platform Module): These devices are usually built in to a product's mainboard, or can be installed in devices with a TPM header, as shown [here][toms-hardware-tpm].
 They include a small processor to carry out cryptographic functions on the device, instead of on the system's processor where it could be interfered with.
 Trust is usually derived from a private key or certificate signed by a trusted manufacture's certificate authority.

+- Mobile devices: Most newer Apple and Android devices include a [Secure Enclave][apple-enclave] or [Hardware-backed Keystore][android-keystore]

+### Hardware Security Keys

+Also known as cross-platform or roaming authenticators, these are authentication devices which can move with the user across different computers.

 - FIDO U2F: This [open standard][fido-spec] is used by many products like Yubico's [Yubikey][yubikey-products] and Google's [Titan Security Key](https://support.google.com/titansecuritykey/answer/9115487?hl=en).
 They usually secure a private key used to decrypt information signed by an accessible public key.

-- Mobile devices: Most newer Apple and Android devices include a [Secure Enclave][apple-enclave] or [Hardware-backed Keystore][android-keystore]

 ## Device ID and State